Andy Reid: Personal life

 Reid is married with three sons and two daughters.
 Reid and his family are members of The Church of Jesus Christ of Latter-day Saints.

 Reid's oldest son, Garrett, died of a heroin overdose on August 5, 2012.
 Britt, his second son, served as an assistant coach under his father until 2021 when he was suspended and not offered a new contract after he was involved in a DWI car accident causing severe injuries to a five-year-old girl.
 Spencer, his youngest son, is an assistant strength coach for the Chiefs.

 Reid has appeared in commercials for State Farm with Patrick Mahomes and for Snickers.
 He made a guest cameo as himself in the 2024 Hallmark Channel original film Holiday Touchdown: A Chiefs Love Story.

+Reid is known for his love of cheeseburgers.
+He has stated that he once ate 60 cheeseburgers while filming a State Farm commercial with Patrick Mahomes.